Trang này hiện không có sẵn bằng tiếng Việt.

 We need to know what the content of the recording is.
 If the material is based on a script or text which we are not familiar with, an English script, or back translation should accompany the materials.
 Please specify whether basic content meaning and key terms checks have been done for this script and recording.
 It will generally be assumed that texts produced by experienced translators of major Bible translation organisations will meet these requirements in their normal processes.

-GRN will credit the copyright owner on the GRN web site, in the files' ID3 subcode and labels of any physical media produced.
+GRN will credit the copyright owner on the GRN web site, in the ID3 data in each file, and on the labels of any physical media produced.

 The External Recordings Form should provide the following information:

-• The language name, closest ISO language code, program title, program content items, and duration.
+- The language name, closest ISO language code and/or Registry Of Language Varieties code, program title, program content items, and duration.

-• It should state who is the copyright owner of the materials, and grant GRN either exclusive or non-exclusive distribution rights via the GRN web site and other channels.
+- It should state who is the copyright owner of the materials, and grant GRN either exclusive or non-exclusive distribution rights via the GRN web site and 5fish and other channels.

 Revision and Control